 There are plenty of restaurants and pubs in the area.

 Fell’s Points’ colonial past is still very much present.
-The colonial style of the district is well preserved and the city’s old port and manufacturing center creates a charming atmosphere.
+The colonial style of the district is well preserved, and the city’s old port and manufacturing centre create a charming atmosphere.